 Shoulder Flexion over Foam Roll

-The shoulder is the most mobile joint in the body. ¬†However, mobility problems are very common and can lead to pain and decreased function.¬† Performing any of these 5 mobility drills can combat and reverse loss of overhead shoulder mobility.¬† Don‚Äôt expect huge improvements after a few sessions of stretching.
+The shoulder is the most mobile joint in your body. ¬†However, mobility problems are very common and lead to pain and a lot of frustration.¬† Performing any of these 5 mobility drills will combat and reverse the loss of overhead shoulder mobility.¬† Don‚Äôt expect huge improvements after a few sessions of stretching.